helmiinah/helmiinah.github.io/cmdline_course.md

 egrep "^[Cc]" word_list.txt | wc -l
 ```

 This spell counts the words that start with either upper or lower-case 'C' in a file called word_list.txt.
-The `wc -l` command counts the lines where a word that matches the regular expression `^[Cc]`.
+The `wc -l` command counts the lines where a word that matches the regular expression `^[Cc]` occurs.

 Most commands have several options that somehow alter the function of the command.
-Here are some possible options for the commands listed above:
+Here are some possible options for some of the commands listed above:

 | **uniq** | -c counts occurrences                   | -i ignores case                                              | -u prints only unique lines              |
 | **sort** | -f ignores case                         | -b ignores leading blanks                                    | -n compares according to numerical value |